afif-mad-scientist/France101/content/posts/Preparation for the trip.md

 **Preparation is not optional**, it should start as soon as possible.
 If you wait until the last moment, you’ll feel overwhelmed as the departure date approaches, and worse you will feel lost once you arrive in France.

 ## Mental & Emotional Preparation
-First you should thank God for the achievements, all the gratitude goes to him.
+First, you should thank God for the achievements, all the gratitude goes to him.
 Second, you should be proud of yourself, you made effort, struggled, and you earned your success.
 It isn't that you got lucky, but it is a reward for all your hard work.
-So be proud, and have faithb in yourself.
+So be proud, and have faith in yourself.

 ### Why Self-Confidence is Critical?
-All this journey you did, in fact is just the begining and the easier part.
+All this journey you did, in fact, is just the beginning and the easier part.
 The real game is starting now.
 And you should believe since you’ve made it this far, you can definitely handle what’s coming.
 Don’t be scared, be ready.

 ### Preparation
 France is another country, a different lifestyle, different people, different mentality.
 You should prepare yourself that you will see things you never saw, that you will hear things you never heard, that you will feel things you never felt.
 So prepare yourself not to let the cultural shock catch you off guard, because believe me you will face it, like everyone did.